ysuzuki19/obstractor/README.md

 ## Instant Use

-You can call this class-api more instantly.
+You can call abstractor-api more instantly.

 ```typescript
 const is_valid = instant_validate(obstract, target);